pingcap/docs-cn/v2.1/reference/tidb-binlog/overview.md

 This document introduces the architecture and the deployment of the cluster version of TiDB Binlog.

-TiDB Binlog is tool used to collect binlog data from TiDB and provide real-time backup and replication to downstream platforms.
+TiDB Binlog is a tool used to collect binlog data from TiDB and provide near real-time backup and replication to downstream platforms.

 TiDB Binlog has the following features: